 Visit in May, June to avoid the peak summer crowd from Europe.
-However, the waters may warm enough this early in summer.
+However, the waters may not be warm enough to wade in this early in summer.

 July and August are good times to visit, however one can expect a lot of crowd as this is peak holiday season in Europe.

 Here is a temperature chart that will give you a fair idea.

 Although Santorini is a small Island (20 km long), each area within the island have different things to offer.